Cherry Jalapeño And Goat Cheese Meatballs

 • Preheat your oven to 400°F (200°C) and line a baking sheet with aluminum foil.

-• In a large bowl, combine 1 lb ground chicken, 1 lb mild pork sausage, 4 diced jalapeños, ¼ cup minced fresh cilantro, 1 cup breadcrumbs, 2 Large eggs, 2 minced garlic cloves, zest of 1 orange, 1 tsp salt, ½ tsp black pepper, and 1 tsp smoked paprika.
+• In a large bowl, combine 1 lb ground chicken, 1 lb mild pork sausage, 4 diced jalapeños, ¼ cup minced fresh cilantro, 1 cup breadcrumbs, 2 large eggs, 2 minced garlic cloves, zest of 1 orange, 1 tsp salt, ½ tsp black pepper, and 1 tsp smoked paprika.
 Mix until just combined, being careful not to overwork the mixture.

 • Place the meatballs on the prepared baking sheet and bake for 15-18 minutes, or until cooked through and golden.